 To our knowledge, this is the first study in Australia that analysed a large, population level and longitudinal data to examine the concurrent use of prescription opioids and benzodiazepines.
 Opioid- and benzodiazepine-related morbidity and mortality present a serious public health problem and therapeutic challenge [12,24].
 Our results suggest concurrent use of opioids and benzodiazepines is not uncommon in Australia.
 Concurrent use was significantly more prevalent among women than men, and its likelihood increased with age and area level disadvantages.
 There was considerable variation in terms of standardized number of concurrent users across the small geographical areas.

 Women and senior citizens were the largest group of concurrent users.
-This observation is consistent to other studies conducted in other settings [25,26].
+This observation is consistent to studies conducted in other settings [25,26].
 This is attributed to a number of factors that include seeking frequent medical care by women and senior citizens, relatively high prevalence of both chronic pain and mental health conditions for which these medications are often prescribed [8,27], and perceived easy pharmaceutical fixes [28].
-Although overdose death from concurrent use of opioids and benzodiazepines are lower in seniors than younger population (find a good reference), other adverse health outcome such as falls, fractures are prevalent among the seniors [8,29].
+Although overdose death from concurrent use of opioids and benzodiazepines are lower in seniors than younger population (find a good reference), other adverse health outcome such as falls andfractures are prevalent among seniors [8,29].

-Our results suggest a considerable geographical variation in concurrent dispensing of opioids and benzodiazepines.
+Our results suggest considerable geographical variation in concurrent dispensing of opioids and benzodiazepines.
 Although the reasons for this variation is outside the scope of this study, findings of our regression models suggest that apart from demographic composition of the population the problem is greatly associated with social disadvantages.
 Literature suggests these disadvantages are a likely product of the rate of unemployment, socio-economic inequality, urban-rural locations and their impacts on access to health care [30].
 Part of this variation could also be attributed to prescribing practices by the clinicians [14].
 It is not unlikely that in regional areas and small communities prescribing and dispensing may be relatively relaxed because of a long-term and trusted relationship between patients and providers.
 Given that the state- or territory-level variation can masks local-level variation [17], in addition to current federal and state level policy intervention, tailored program is needed for small geographical locations such as local government areas.

 Understanding the underlying causes of concurrent use of opioids and benzodiazepines is an important step towards any efforts to reduce it.
 Literature suggests comorbidities such as anxiety, depression, insomnia and substance use are common among patients with chronic pain [31,32].
 As a result, along with pain relief, treatment for anxiety, depression and sleep disorder are also important and requires co-prescription of medications such as benzodiazepines [16].
-However, it is not clear as to what extant the concurrent use of benzodiazepines and opioids is caused by psychiatric problems or as a therapeutic treatment of pain.
+However, it is not clear as to what extent the concurrent use of benzodiazepines and opioids is caused by psychiatric problems or as a therapeutic treatment of pain.
 Due caution is required, as the benefit may outweigh the harm from concurrent use.
 The CDC guideline says that although there are circumstances when it might be appropriate to concurrently prescribe opioids and benzodiazepines, clinicians should avoid prescribing opioids and benzodiazepines concurrently whenever possible [9].